What is Galen Myotherapy?

 I joined Galen Myotherapy because of the Positive PACT® methodology, which improves outcomes by building trust and fostering clear communication between the therapist and the dog.
 Developed by Julia Robertson, Positive PACT® is a choice-led process that involves the dog, their guardian, and the therapist.
 This approach empowers the dog to control the intensity and pace of their treatment, promoting autonomy over their body and allowing treatment of chronic muscular pain or dysfunction, even in sensitive areas.

-This approach means that, while PACT® is highly effective for most dogs, I cannot guarantee how long a dog will engage in treatment.
+This approach means that, while Positive PACT® is highly effective for most dogs, I cannot guarantee how long a dog will engage in treatment.
 Each dog is unique, and for some, the process may not be suitable, as they may not be ready or willing to engage fully.
 However, for the majority of dogs, this method improves outcomes by allowing them to participate on their own terms, reducing stress and promoting a more positive therapeutic experience.
 By respecting each dog's individual needs and emotional state, we can create a treatment environment that fosters trust and leads to better overall wellbeing.

 I am currently based in Newcastle upon Tyne and offer a mobile service across North East England.
 Services are delivered in your home, which for many dogs helps them feel relaxed enough to engage in treatment.